influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/examples/continuous_queries.md

 First, lets take a simple CQ and rewrite it as a Kapacitor TICKscript.

-Here is a CQ that computes the mean of the `cpu.usage_idle` every 5m and stores it in the new measurement `mean_cpu_idle`.
+Here is a CQ that computes the mean of the `cpu.usage_idle` every 5 minutes and stores it in the new measurement `mean_cpu_idle`.

 ```
 CREATE CONTINUOUS QUERY cpu_idle_mean ON telegraf BEGIN SELECT mean("usage_idle") as usage_idle INTO mean_cpu_idle FROM cpu GROUP BY time(5m),* END